The discomfort comes from the sentence that almost arrived and then disappeared. Nothing dramatic happens, but the room no longer feels the same.

 There Really Are Moments When Speaking Makes Things Worse

 To understand that, it helps to start with one uncomfortable fact.
 Speaking does not always fix a tense situation.
 Sometimes it makes the whole thing expand.
-Once emotions are already high, even a fair explanation can sound like a challenge.
+I have been in arguments where everything I said landed slightly wrong — not because it was untrue, but because the timing made even a fair explanation sound like a challenge.
 One sentence comes out sharper than intended.
 A small complaint picks up extra meaning.
 Before long, the conversation is no longer a conversation.

-Of course, not all Koreans react this way when they are angry and refuse to talk.
-Some people argue all the way through.
-They feel better when everything is named out loud.
+Not everyone responds this way.
+Some people feel better when everything is named out loud, and they push through the whole argument until it is finished.
 That is why silence is less a fixed personality trait than a choice people make under certain conditions.

 Silence Is More Often Avoidance Than Consideration

-From the outside, silence can look like consideration.
-It may seem as if someone is holding back to protect the other person or keep the conflict from getting bigger.
-But in real life, silence is often closer to avoidance.
+From the outside, silence can look like consideration — as if someone is holding back to protect the other person or keep the conflict from getting bigger.
+But in my experience, it is more often closer to avoidance.
 Once someone is already upset, staying quiet is not always a graceful act of generosity.
 More often, it means they do not want to make the situation larger, or they do not want the emotional labor of talking it through.

 There is, however, another kind of silence that feels heavier.
-Most of the time it is avoidance, but sometimes a person is simply too angry to deal with the other person at all.
-This kind of silence is not calm.
-It comes from reaching a point where even opening the conversation feels unbearable.
-The person may feel that if they speak now, something crueler than intended will come out.
+Sometimes a person is simply too angry to deal with the other person at all.
+This kind is not calm.
+It comes from reaching a point where even opening the conversation feels unbearable — where speaking would almost certainly produce something crueler than intended.
 So instead of speaking, they create distance.
 From the outside it still looks quiet, but inside it is much closer to emotional boiling than peace.

 That is also why silence can make the people around it more nervous than open argument.
 The quiet person may look controlled, but everyone else becomes more alert.
 What are they thinking?
 Is this over, or is it about to get worse?
 In moments like that, silence stops being the absence of speech and starts acting like pressure in the room.